SEPIA-Framework/sepia-reverse-proxy/README.md

 Be sure to check-out the source to tweak the number of possible threads for more performance.

 Good to know: Thanks to Undertow it also works as proxy for WebSocket servers out-of-the-box :-)

+### To-do
+Introduce a config-file and maybe some command-line options to handle custom path-to-target mappings.